 Thumbnail

-The Vertical Clitoral Hood (VCH) is by far the most popular female genital piercing for several reasons.
-As the name describes, the piercing is placed in the same direction that women’s genitals are formed, so the jewelry rests between the legs without stress or irritation.
-The majority of women are anatomically suited, with a hood (prepuce--the protective fold of hood tissue above the clitoris, analogous to the foreskin), in which jewelry can safely and comfortably be worn.
-And, importantly, many women find the VCH to be enjoyable and stimulating during sexual activities.
+The Vertical Clitoral Hood (VCH) is by far the most popular vulva piercing for several reasons.
+As the name describes, the piercing is placed in the same direction that those genitals are formed, so the jewelry rests between the legs without stress or irritation.
+The majority of vulvas are anatomically suited, with a hood (prepuce--the protective fold of hood tissue above the clitoris, analogous to the foreskin), in which jewelry can safely and comfortably be worn.
+And, importantly, many wearers find the VCH to be enjoyable and stimulating during sexual activities.

 General Information

-Women of all types, from sorority sisters to empty-nest retirees, are getting VCH piercings.
-It is not only for alternative individuals; numerous women who have no other body art wear this piercing.
-It is suited to any woman who wants to explore new avenues of erotic sensation, if she is anatomically built for it.
-It is liberating and stimulating as well as appealing and inspiring.
-The momentary pinch and quick, easy healing period are a small price to pay for the pleasure you can derive.
+All types of people, from sorority sisters to empty-nest retirees, are getting VCH piercings.
+Numerous piercees who have no other body art wear the VCH.
+It is suited to anyone with a vulva who wants to explore new avenues of erotic sensation—if they’re anatomically built for it.
+This piercing is liberating and stimulating, appealing, and inspiring.

 I've had clients tell me that following a VCH piercing they'd become multi-orgasmic, and others became able to climax from intercourse who couldn't previously.